Dvd-Znf/youtty/README.md

 ## Why?
 Graphics on a plain tty look awsome!!!!
 ## Todo:
-- [ ] Consider using mpv instead of vlc
+- [X] Consider using mpv instead of vlc (wont work because of aa video mode)
 # Credit (for some AWSOME dependencies):
 - youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)